lucky-bob/luckyboy-ui/src/Sprite/index.md

 # Sprite

-This is an example component.
+This is an example components.

 ```jsx
 import { Sprite } from 'luckyboy-ui';